Machine Learning Algorithms

 Support Vector Machines (SVM)

-It portrays excellent performance while dealing with high dimensional data, which makes SVMs extremely effective for complex problems.
-They have wide applications in such fields as text categorization, where documents fall into various topics, and image recognition, in which objects are put together with precision.
+It performs excellently with high-dimensional data, making SVMs extremely effective for complex problems.
+They have wide applications in fields such as text categorization, where documents fall into various topics, and image recognition, in which objects are put together with precision.
 Even with the kernel functions making it possible to manipulate non-linear boundaries, their applicability is greatly extended.

 Use Cases: SVMs are used in text and hypertext categorization, image classification, and bioinformatics.